zhanxw/rvtests/README.md

                  --freqUpper : Specify upper minor allele frequency bound to be included in analysis --freqLower : Specify lower minor allele frequency bound to be included in analysis

-If you specify `--freqLower 0.01 --freqUpper 0.05`, only the variants with minor allele ferquncy between 0.01 and 0.05 (boundary inclusive) will be analyzed.
+If you specify `--freqLower 0.01 --freqUpper 0.05`, only the variants with minor allele frequency between 0.01 and 0.05 (boundary inclusive) will be analyzed.

 Similar to sample inclusion/exclusion options, you can specify a range of variants to be included by specifying `--rangeList` option.
 For example `--rangeList 1:100-200` will include the chromosome 1 position 100bp to 200bp region.
-Alternatively, use a separate file, `range.txt`, and `--rangeFile range.txt` to speicify association tests range.
+Alternatively, use a separate file, `range.txt`, and `--rangeFile range.txt` to specify association tests range.

                  --rangeList : Specify some ranges to use, please use chr:begin-end format.
                  --rangeFile : Specify the file containing ranges, please use chr:begin-end format.